 It is a crime to act as, or perform the duties of, a licensed Columbus immigration attorney when you do not meet the qualifications stated above.
 The punishment for this crime depends on the laws of the state in which it occurs.
 The punishment in New York might be different than in Ohio.
 But generally, each state treats each case as a felony or a misdemeanor.

 Make Sure Your Lawyer Has Experience

 It is important that your immigration attorney has at least some, or better yet a lot of experience helping people with immigration issues.
-Contact us today to learn how Sam Shihab & Associates can help you make the immigration process easier.
+Contact us today to learn how Shihab Burke, LLC, Attorneys At Law can help you make the immigration process easier.